 On our visit, we wanted to hike Brandywine Falls and the Ledges area.

-Trails and Wildlife in Cuyahoga Valley National Park
+Best Trails in Cuyahoga Valley National Park

-You can take the walkway to a boardwalk with a few sets of stairs that will give you different vantage points of the Falls.
+You can take the walkway to a boardwalk with a few sets of stairs that will give you different scenic vantage points of the Falls.

 The trail is a 1 1/2 mile loop, but quite crowded on weekends.